 An individual machine has a "serial number label" for the machine itself and "property labels" for the head/carriage unit.
-An individual ink cartridge and a battery in the cordless handset also have a "manufacturing information label."
+An individual ink cartridge also has a "manufacturing information label."

 This section lists the coding information for those serial number, property data, and manufacturing information.